nixrajput/social-media-app-flutter/README.md

 # social_media_app

-A social media application developed using Flutter and GetX state management.
+A social media application developed using Flutter and GetX state management for sharing and connecting with people around the world.
+It is a mobile app that allows users to share their photos and videos with other users.

 ## Features